devnamdev2003/result_automation_system/unit2.md

-It seems like there might be a typo in your question.
-I believe you meant OLAP, which stands for Online Analytical Processing.
+OLAP, stands for Online Analytical Processing.
 OLAP is a category of tools, technologies, and approaches used for multidimensional analysis of data.
 OLAP systems are designed to facilitate interactive and complex queries for data analysis.
 Let's break down the key aspects of OLAP:

 ### 1. **Multidimensional Data Model:**
    - OLAP systems organize data into a multidimensional model, typically represented as data cubes.
 This allows users to view and analyze data along multiple dimensions, such as time, geography, product, or any other relevant aspect.